MP for Daventry

 Shadow Secretary of State for Health and Social Care

 Stuart Andrew is the Conservative MP for Daventry, first elected in 2010.
-He has held a range of government roles, including housing, equalities, and junior posts in the culture, media and sport portfolio, as well as a brief stint in the Ministry of Justice; since July 2025 he serves as the Shadow Secretary of State for Health and Social Care.
+He has held a range of government and shadow roles, and as of July 2025 he serves as Shadow Secretary of State for Health and Social Care, following a career that has spanned housing, culture and equalities in both government and opposition roles.

 Declared six entries of gifts, benefits and hospitality from UK sources.